Calgary Wild FC: Colours and uniform

 The home kit is primarily purple, with the secondary red logo and numbers.
 The deep purple is a symbol of ambition and power, and the red is a reference to the city of Calgary.

 Supporters

 The main fan organization for the Calgary Wild is the Wild Roses Supporters Group.
+Beginning in May 2025, and driven by Wild goalkeeper Sarah Keilty-Dilling, the club launched the Keeper's Corner initiative, in partnership with KidSport Calgary and Ian Bazalgette Junior High School, which gave tickets to youth and their families from "underserved communities" and created a dedicated space for them during home games in Section W of McMahon Stadium.